-- 26. When heating food in plastic or paper containers, keep an eye on the oven due to the possibility of ignition. - 27.
-Eggs in their shell and whole hard-boiled eggs should not be heated in microwave ovens since they may explode, even after microwave heating has ended. - 28.
-This appliance can be used by children aged from 8 years and above and persons with reduced physical, sensory or mental capabilities or lack of experience and knowledge if they have been given supervision or instruction concerning use of the appliance in a safe way and understand the hazards involved.
-Children shall not play with the appliance.
-Cleaning and user maintenance shall not be made by children without supervision. - 29.
-The appliance should not be cleaned with a water jet. - 30.
+- 28. This appliance can be used by children aged from 8 years and above and persons with reduced physical, sensory or mental capabilities or lack of experience and knowledge if they have been given supervision or instruction concerning use of the appliance in a safe way and understand the hazards involved.
+Children should not play with the appliance.
+Cleaning and user maintenance should not be made by children without supervision. - The appliance should not be cleaned with a water jet. - 30.
 There is possibility of danger due to electromagnetic fields, and persons with heart pacemakers are advised to move away from areas with electromagnetic fields.
 In this case, take note of the instructions provided by the manufacturer. - 31.
 If this product is not going to be used, do not keep items inside.
 Doing so may result in danger to the surroundings if the switch is accidentally turned on. - 32.
 Do not use recycled paper products, as they may contain impurities which may cause sparks and/or fires when used, unless packaging states they are specifically designed for microwave use. - 33.
-The appliance shall be disconnected from its power supply during service and whilst replacing parts.
-Following the removal of the supply plug, the plug should remain visible to the service operator to ensure that inadvertent reconnection is avoided. - 34.
-The oven should be cleaned regularly and any food deposits removed. - 35.
-Do not use metal ware, ceramics trimmed with gold or silver, or any container with a metal content. - 36.
-It is recommended to use personal protection equipment in case of spreading hot food stuff. - 37.
+The appliance should be disconnected from its power supply during service and whilst replacing parts.
+Following the removal of the supply plug, the plug should remain visible to the qualified service personnel to ensure that inadvertent reconnection is avoided. - 34.
+The oven should be cleaned regularly and any food deposits removed. - Do not use metal ware, ceramics trimmed with gold or silver, or any container with a metal content. - It is recommended to use personal protection equipment in case of spreading hot food stuff. - 37.
 Exterior oven surfaces, including air vents on the cabinet and the oven door will get hot during use (Grill, Convection and Combination).
 Take care when opening or closing door and when inserting or removing food and accessories.
-The oven has heaters situated in the top and back of the oven.
-After use, the roof, walls and floor will be very hot.